 Choose a crisp shirting or soft crepe to play on the different textures and volumes!

 Choose your size as per the measurements below if you want a lot of gathers, or size down if you want your top to be closer to the body.
 I advise to size down if the drape of your fabric is quite stiff or «puffy».
 You can judge by the pictures here: I made the cream top in my regular size, and the blue striped top is 2 sizes smaller.
-The size range is 2 to 16.
+Size range: 2 to 16 – tested up to size 14.

 Length: with 60’’ (150cm) wide fabrics, you will need 2 yards (or 2 meters). with 44’’ – 45’’ (115cm) fabrics, you will need 2.5 yards (or 2.5 meters).